prisma-labs/graphql-framework-experiment/docs/api.md

   - Is `NEXUS_HOST` environment variable set?
 Then that.
   - Is `HOST` environment variable set?
 Then that.
   - Else `0.0.0.0`

+* `schema.generateGraphQLSDLFile`
+  Should a [GraphQL SDL file](https://www.prisma.io/blog/graphql-sdl-schema-definition-language-6755bcb9ce51) be generated when the app is built and to where?

+  A relative path is interpreted as being relative to the project directory.
+Intermediary folders are created automatically if they do not exist already.

+  **Default**

+  `false`

 * `schema.connections`